Anna Heyward Taylor: Career

 As a mature artist, Taylor painted in both oils and watercolor, but she preferred printmaking, especially woodcuts and linocuts.
 Her style is pictorial with strong graphic lines showing the influence of both modernism and her travels in Asia.
 Her images were generally printed either in bold colors or in stark black-and-white.
 With flattened perspective, large areas of color, and limited details, Taylor's prints have echoes of Arts and Crafts prints by artists such as William S. Rice, as well as some of Henri Matisse's work.
 She also worked occasionally in textiles such as batik-printed silk.
+Taylor’s drawings, watercolors, and gouaches not only captured an exotic plant’s appearance but the changes of shape and color that occurred during its life cycle.
+She also found time to paint and make studies on her own that she would turn into block prints later.
+“You can make your watercolors on the spot,” she told Tobias, “but you can’t do it with block prints.
+You can’t carry all your materials and equipment around with you.

 In 1916, Taylor accompanied William Beebe's expedition to British Guiana as a scientific illustrator, and she returned again with Beebe in 1920.
 On both trips, she made botanical studies that greatly influenced her work and that she later translated into prints and batik textiles.
 For some of these works, her designs drew not just on visible plant parts but also on microscopic sections of stems, ovaries, etc. They were shown at the Museum of Natural History in New York and at the Brooklyn Botanic Gardens in 1922, and they may represent the first time that microscopic details of plants were used in decorative art.